 |provider||name of the license server provider|

 Once your content is encrypted and packaged, it needs to be transferred to your origin server or CDN for streaming to your users.
 This can also be done as part of a Zencoder job.
-Stay tuned for the next part of this series, when we’ll dive into how video players work with DRM and the license acquisition process.
+Stay tuned for the next part of this series, when we’ll dive into how DRM packaging is applied with Dynamic Delivery.